webOSArchive/webos-docs/docs/timesync.md

 Your webOS Device is built to synchronize its time with long-dead servers, and you will find that the internal clock begins to drift.
 Usually this drift isn't enough to cause significant problems, but it can be annoying -- and most of the time, its easy to fix!

+### Clock Sync

+The simplest solution is the Clock Sync app available in the App Museum.
+It can be configured to sync time in the background on a set schedule, and runs on all devices.
+In 2022, it was updated to resolve issues where the host could not be contacted over HTTP.

+* <a href="https://appcatalog.webosarchive.org/app/ClockSync" target="_top">Download Clock Sync</a>

 ## TouchPad or TouchPad Go

 In 2018, the community figured out how to solve the time sync problem permanently on TouchPad; webOS Nation member dkirker <a href="http://stacks.webosarchive.org/forums/Network%20Time%20not%20keeping%20clocks%20accurate%20-%20Page%202%20-%20webOS%20Nation%20Forums_files/" target="_blank">built a script to make it easy</a>.
 The script has been renamed to make it easier to type on your device, but it is otherwise unchanged.